rafasloth/Chunks/README.md

 This prototype only looks at DLC that mounts inside a /Game/DLC subfolder e.g: /Game/DLC/DLC_1

+## Common Plugin

+This base game uses the same common plugin available [here](https://github.com/rafasloth/ChunksCommon) also used by external projects that are meant to build DLC for this base game.

 ## Sample External Project

 [This](https://github.com/rafasloth/EntirelyNew) is a sample external project in which you can build DLCs to be used with this main project.